 - the age of models used in advertisements

 - the use of child celebrities or celebrities that are favored by children

-Basically, if your online business covers any subject matter that could appeal to children 13 and under or your service is used by sites that do, then you’ll need to make sure you are compliant with all regulations.
+Basically, if your online business covers any subject matter that could appeal to children 13 and under or your service is used by sites that do, then you’ll need to make sure you are compliant with all requirements.